-For centuries, herbalist and women have used red raspberry as a healing herb for the uterus.
-It not only nourishes the blood with its vitamins and mineral, but it specifically strengthens the female reproductive system and supports all stages of a woman's reproductive life.
+For centuries, herbalists and women have used red raspberry as a healing herb for the uterus.
+It not only nourishes the blood with its vitamins and mineral, but it specifically strengthens the female reproductive system and supports all stages of a woman’s reproductive life.

-1-Helps relieve PMS symptoms such as cramping, vomiting, nausea, diarrhea and heavy menstrual bleeding.
+1.Helps relieve PMS symptoms such as cramping, vomiting, nausea, diarrhea and heavy menstrual bleeding.

-2-Overall hormonal balancer
+2. Overall hormonal balancer

-3-Prepares the body for pregnancy and profound tonic for infertility.
+3. Prepares the body for pregnancy and profound tonic for infertility.

-4-Helps relieve morning sickness and nausea.
+4. Helps relieve morning sickness and nausea.

-5-Prevents miscarriages, strengthens uterine walls
+5. Prevents miscarriages and strengthens uterine walls

 7. Helps address exhaustion following childbirth and aids postpartum depression.
 Prevents excessive bleeding after childbirth drink during childbirth